deepesh-code/deepesh-code1/README.md

 # deepesh-code1
 this is my first repo on github.
 <br>
-By author :- deepesh sharma (chunnu)
+By author :- deepesh sharma (chunnu) and shiv